oac-tree/sup-dto/doc/source/anytype.rst

 .. function:: AnyType& AnyType::AddMember(const std::string& name, const AnyType& type)

-   Add a member type for this structured type with the given name and type.
-Empty types are not allowed as member types.

    :param name: Member name to use.
    :param type: ``AnyType`` object for the member type.
    :return: Reference to ``this`` to allow chaining such calls.